Chart Color Schemes

 Infrastructure

-Towong has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Towong has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect this region.
-Notable ones include Hilltops by Birchmore Residential Development, Thurgoona Link Road Project, Thurgoona Neighbourhood Shopping Centre, and Elizabeth Mitchell Drive Extension (Thurgoona Link Road).
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 16 projects that are expected to impact the area.
+Notable projects include Hilltops by Birchmore Residential Development, Thurgoona Link Road Project, Thurgoona Neighbourhood Shopping Centre, and Elizabeth Mitchell Drive Extension (Thurgoona Link Road).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.